junkurihara/jscu/packages/js-crypto-rsa/README.md

 - Node.js must be >= v10.12.0 to generate RSA keys.

-- Some functions does not work in IE11.
+- Some functions does not work in legacy browsers like MS Edge and IE11.
 In particular, RSA-PSS scheme does not work due to lack of native implementation in IE, and the label for RSA-OAEP encryption cannot be employed since IE does not support it.
+Also MS Edge is incompatible with RSA-OAEP and more and more.
 This library heavily relies on the native (but standardized) implementation of RSA cryptographic modules in browsers and Node.js and it does not employ pure-JS RSA implementations for compatibility yet.
-Currently, we strongly recommend you to use this library in slightly modern environments, and, honestly, you should discard the IE ASAP.
+Currently, we strongly recommend you to use this library in more modern environments, and, honestly, you should discard the IE and Edge ASAP.

 # License
 Licensed under the MIT license, see `LICENSE` file.